How to pay for your subscription

 - The payment method that you choose during checkout is the payment method that we use for all future billing periods.
 You can change it at any time.

-New regulations from the Reserve Bank of India
+Directives from the Reserve Bank of India

 Paying by credit or debit card, or bank account